jchenj/jchenj.github.io/_posts/2020-01-14-bash-guide.md

 * **kernel** - the core part of the computer's operating system, and has control over everything else in the system
 * **PATH** - an environment variable that contains a set of directories that should be searched for programs.
 The PATH variable can be updated.
 * **pipeline** - connect two commands by the linking the first process' standard output to the second's standard input
+* **positional parameters** - parameters with a number - e.g. $1 - where the number is the argument number
 * **redirections** - operations that change the source or destination of a file descriptor (e.g. write the result of a command to a file instead of to the terminal display).
 Redirecting standard output (FD1) to a file is most common redirection.
 Redirect any FD by prefixing the `>` operator with the number of the FD (e.g. `2>` to redirect standard error).
 Redirections are evaluated from L to R.
 * **simple commands** - specifies name of command, with optional arguments, environment variables and file descriptor redirections
 * **streams** - flows of info (bytes) between files, devices & processes